Our Courses

 Artistic photo of androgynous personWhat to Expect in This Class:

-This is a personally transformational course if we’ve ever seen one!
 What does it mean to be a “man” or a “woman?”
 Is one born a “man” or “woman,” or does society make “men” and “women?”
 This course deeply explores our complex social ideas about masculinity and femininity.
-You will explore the ways in which gender organizes our lives and shapes the distribution of power and privilege in contemporary society.
-You will also examine how gender influences our everyday interactions with others and how social institutions depend upon and perpetuate gender differences.
+You will explore the ways in which gender organizes our lives, shaping our everyday interactions with others.
 This class examines the small gendered things we all do everyday as well as gendered institutions (such as the economy and mass media).
 Students frequently tell us that, after taking this class, they can’t look at the world the same way again.
 You’ll learn that social and cultural ideas about gender are embedded in almost everything that we do.
 You’ll reflect on the course material, and you’ll apply it to your own life.
 Come prepared to watch films, participate in activities, discuss gender in your own life, and dialogue on important topics.

 SOC 255: Dating, Relationships, and Families – 5 credits